 Please note: Your application requires a government issued, Unique Student Identifier (USI) number.
 Consult http://www.usi.gov.au/ for details and to secure your USI.

 Complete Fee Schedules and FEE-HELP information (where appropriate) for all Alphacrucis courses can be found in our Documents section, under the Fees and FEE-HELP Information link.

 Damon originally trained as a Presbyterian minister and was later ordained as a Pentecostal minister.
 Damon has lectured in Historical Theology, John Knox Theological College, Sydney; Theology, Biblical Studies and Church History, Tabor College, Tasmania; and is currently Senior Lecturer in Theology, Biblical Studies and Church History at Alphacrucis College, Hobart Campus, Tasmania.
 Additionally, Damon is presently the History Subject Coordinator at Alphacrucis.
 Damon holds a PhD in Theology.

 Rev Dr Dean O'Keefe (faculty profile)

 Dean is a devout Queenslander, the son of a preacher man, the husband of one wife (Lisa) and father of four children.
-In 1998 he taught Mathematics and Science for two and a half years before moving to Sydney in 2001 to commence a Bachelor of Theology.
-Dean was a youth pastor for two years before joining the team at AC.
+He completed a Bachelor of Education (Secondary), teaching for 2.5 years before moving to Sydney in 2001 to commence a Bachelor of Theology.
+Dean was involved in youth ministry leadership for over a decade and served as a youth pastor for two years before joining the team at AC.
 He has served as children's pastor for several years, was the State Chaplain for Rangers Australia NSW, and completed a Doctor of Ministry with AGTS, Evangel University in 2018.